There may be hundreds of ‘classic’ songs out there, but most fans and musicians would agree that a select group of those appear more often than most.

 9. It Don’t Mean a Thing (If It Ain’t Got That Swing) – Duke Ellington

-One interpretation of this, and one that is still much-discussed amongst aficionados, is that can be incredibly complex and technically impressive, but remains all but meaningless without swing, genuine feeling and attitude: all qualities that are impossible to notate.
+One interpretation of this, and one that is still much-discussed amongst aficionados, is that jazz can be incredibly complex and technically impressive, but remains all but meaningless without swing, genuine feeling and attitude: all qualities that are impossible to notate.

 The “It Don’t Mean a Thing” lyrics are by Irving Mills, who managed Duke’s Orchestra for a time and shared writing credits on a number of Ellington hits, including “Mood Indigo“, “Solitude” and “Sophisticated Lady“.